Towards detection of molecular parity violation by microwave spectroscopy of CpRe(CH$_{3}$)(CO)(NO)

 The experimental infrared spectrum of the complex shows two very strong signals at 1664 and 1932 cm$^{-1}$ \cite{medcraft:2014}, which correspond to the NO and CO stretching fundamentals, respectively.
 The gas-phase harmonic force field computed at the two-component ZORA-B3LYP level for {\it R}-CpRe(CH$_{3}$)(CO)(NO) for both of the $^{187}$Re (natural abundance 62.6 $\%$) and $^{185}$Re (natural abundance 34.7 $\%$) isotopologues give unscaled transition wavenumbers at 1791 cm$^{-1}$ for the NO stretch and 2032 cm$^{-1}$ for the CO stretch vibration.
 The variation of parity conserving (PC) and PV potentials as a function of the dimensionless reduced normal coordinate corresponding to CO and NO stretching modes of Cp$^{187}$Re(CH$_{3}$)(CO)(NO) are displayed in Fig. 3.
 The former potential is obtained at the two-component ZORA-B3LYP level, the latter is evaluated within a two-component ZORA-LDA approach.
-Cuts through PV potentials along the dimensionless reduced normal coordinates for other functionals like B3LYP and BLYP (see Supporting Information) follow similar patterns as that of LDA, whereas the plot due to HF is again different and deviates from the DFT methods, indicating, as already seen for the observation from Fig.~\ref{fig: neqc}, that HF poorly describes the electronic properties of compounds containing metal centers.
+Cuts through PV potentials along the dimensionless reduced normal coordinates for other functionals like B3LYP and BLYP (see Supporting Information) follow similar patterns as that of LDA, whereas the plot due to HF is again different and deviates from the DFT methods, indicating, as already observed in Fig.~\ref{fig: neqc}, that HF results are unreliable for describing electronic properties of compounds containing transition metal centers.
 The LDA-slope of the PV potential in this two-dimensional vibrational manifold induces a tiny parity-violating change of the equilibrium structure leading to a shortened NO bond and an elongated CO bond of the R-enantiomer and vice versa for its mirror image.

 The presence of non-zero PV energy gradients $\vec \nabla E_\mathrm{PV}$ at the minimum of the PC potential ($\it{cf.}$ Tables S3-S4) leads, thus, to a change of the equilibrium structure of a chiral molecule.
 Inspired by the existing experimental broadband rotational spectrum of the CpRe(CH$_{3}$)(CO)(NO) complex \cite{medcraft:2014}, the analytically derived Cartesian PV energy gradients $\vec \nabla E_\mathrm{PV}$ are used to estimate the PV induced shifts of the equilibrium rotational constants.
 For the ${}^{187}$Re isotopologue, the values of $\frac{\Delta X_\mathrm R}{X_\mathrm R}$ as obtained on the LDA level are displayed in Fig. 3, other data can be located in the Supplementary Material.
 The relative shifts are favourably large, of the order of 10$^{-14}$ for all rotational constants.
 A similar magnitude but opposite signs were obtained for these on the HF level, but these latter values are to be discarded by virtue of the erroneous HF results for NEQCs in this compound.